 One Facebook commenter wrote, “The sooner we get together and help each other instead of praying to imaginary beings the better off we will be.”
 Ironically, this statement is the opposite of what Ignatian spirituality promotes.
 Ignatius would tell us that our relationship to God is a response to an experience of love, and that, most definitely, moves us beyond ourselves to help and care for the other.
 I agree that Christians whose prayer is just to placate an angry God or for their own salvation, who never come out of their prayer closets or churches, are likely not helping others.
 But Christianity, at its heart, is truly catholic – universal – which expresses an inclusive love, unearthed in community, through prayer.

 Another commenter wrote, in response to my journal ad, “Now you can actually document having an imaginary friend on Sundays.”
 Maybe this is another element of how popular Christianity is viewed: that God is just about Sundays and church.
-Ignatius promoted the idea of friendship with a personal God that goes far beyond Sundays!
+Ignatius promoted the idea of a friendship with a personal God that goes far beyond Sundays!
 It’s a friendship that’s deeply personal, intimate, vulnerable, and loving.
 And rather than a God who hides (as in number 8 on the list), Christianity presents a God who can be accessed any time and in many, many ways.
 If I have a God who is simply tallying my sins, waiting to see me make a mistake so to send me to hell — and only sees me on Sundays — well then I don’t want to be a part of it either.

 But the Christian Tradition is far deeper than the institutions we see today and a literalist interpretation of scripture.
 In his book, The Big Book of Christian Mysticism, Carl McColman points out that the Protestant Reformation caused Catholics to beat the drum about obedience to the Church, and Protestants emphasised obedience to the Bible.
 Christianity shifted from being about an encounter with God to a religion about obedience and moral behaviour.
 Monarchical images of God strengthened, and thus the image of God as portrayed in “God’s To-Do List” above began to stick.
 We see the Church as a ticket to heaven and we see the Bible, not as an account of humanity’s trying to make sense of and relate to God, but an unerring verbatim instruction from God requiring little need for prayer and interpretation.
 This is one reason people see religion as irrelevant.